SteelCompendium/data-md-dse/Bestiary/Monsters/Demons/Statblocks/Aurumvas.md

     distance: Four 3 cubes within 10
     target: Each creature in the area
     effects:
+      - name: Effect
-      - effect: Aurumvas summons treasures from his vaults into the area, then causes them to explode.
+        effect: Aurumvas summons treasures from his vaults into the area, then causes them to explode.
       - roll: Power Roll + 5
         t1: 1 10 fire damage; push 1